MarkWilds/dvdcocoon/README.md

 |Slave|X|O|X|X|X|O|

 Serve and consume are special syncing behaviors.
-* Serve allows the application to function as a server for sending changes to the database
+* **Serve** allows the application to function as a server for sending changes from the movie database to the clients.
-* Consume allows the application to function as a client and consume the changes to the database from the serving server.
+* **Consume** allows the application to function as a client and consume the changes from the database received from the serving server.